-NIPD can be used to identify whether a fetus has a single gene condition, such as cystic fibrosis or Huntington disease, by testing the fetal DNA in the mother’s blood.
+NIPD can be used to identify some single gene conditions in the fetus, such as cystic fibrosis, by testing the fetal DNA in the mother’s blood.

 One of the most widespread uses of NIPD is for rhesus typing.
 A rhesus group is an antigen present on the surface of blood cells, and whether they are present in a person’s blood is determined by two genes.